dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/AlNP/README.md

 * POLYNOMIAL ORDER = 7 and MESH SIZE AROUND ATOM = 2.3 with ATOM BALL RADIUS = 4.0 are found to be sufficient to obtain chemical accuracy as described below.
 * Total degrees of freedom are around 1339596 (9112 DoFs/atom)
 * DFT-FE energy per atom comparison with QE reference: 3e-06 Ha/atom.
 In particular we compared the "Total energy per atom" printed from DFT-FE output and "(Total energy+TS)/totalNumberAtoms" from QE, since QE's Total energy is the free energy.
-* DFT-FE Ionic forces comparison with QE reference: 1.4e-04 Ha/Bohr (max absolute error among all atoms and force components)
+* DFT-FE Ionic forces comparison with QE reference: 1.4e-04 Ha/Bohr (max absolute error among all atoms and force components) (recheck this)